Hardy perennial herbs can be planted at any time of the year, except when soil is frozen or waterlogged.

 We promise only to grow herbs which have been grown slow (#grownslow) following organic principals and with the seasons.
-Read Jekka's Blog to our sustainable approach to growing herb and her Guide to being a Sustainable Herb Gardener.
+Read Jekka's Blog on our sustainable approach to growing herb and her Guide to being a Sustainable Herb Gardener.

 For Jekka's Culinary Herb Boxes we also give our word to package and protect them to prevent damage during transit.

 Please note: herbs look different depending upon what time of year it is.
 If you choose a nice leafy looking herb in the winter, remember it may look very different when you purchase it.
 Many herbs are dormant during winter, and many are cut back in autumn as essential routine maintenance.
 It doesn’t mean there’s anything wrong with the plant – just that it’s out of season, and will spurt into growth in the new season.
 For what is looking good on the farm at the moment, please see Jekka's Looking Good Herb List.

 For advice on growing and maintaining herbs, check out Jekka's How to Grow Herbs videos and ‘Jekka’s Seasonal Tips’ blog series, which includes what to do in your herb garden in early spring, late spring, summer and autumn & winter.
 Together they form the basis of Jekka’s guide on how to grow herbs.